Raspberry and White Chocolate Muffins

 Recipe Notes

-1. Muffin pan/tray – I tend to use a silicone muffin pan/tray, which doesn’t require greasing.
+1. Muffin tin/tray – I tend to use a silicone muffin tray, which doesn’t require greasing.
+If using a metal muffin tin, grease.

 2. Butter – If you’re using butter straight from the fridge, it will take closer to 2 minutes to melt.